MelissaToure/CF_CHOCOLATE-BAR-RATING/README.md

 **Introdution**

-> The project explore the data set of the website ['Flavor of cacao']([url](https://flavorsofcacao.com/chocolate_database.html)https://flavorsofcacao.com/chocolate_database.html) and which was extracted from [Kaggle](https://www.kaggle.com/datasets/nyagami/chocolate-bar-ratings-2022).
+> The project explore the data set of the website [Flavor of cacao]([url](https://flavorsofcacao.com/chocolate_database.html)https://flavorsofcacao.com/chocolate_database.html) and which was extracted from [Kaggle](https://www.kaggle.com/datasets/nyagami/chocolate-bar-ratings-2022).
 The aim was to conduct a descriptive and exploratory analyses to unveil patterns or trends, and information about the data set.
 Research were conducted with Python, excel and Tableau for data and visualization analyses.

 **Hypothese**